sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/index.md

 ---

-With Sensible's Zapier integration, you can transform data in PDFs and other documents into emails, databases, Google sheets, and other supported Zapier destinations.
+With Sensible's Zapier integration, you can transform data in PDFs and other documents into emails, databases, Google sheets, and other Zapier-supported destinations.

 For example, you can extract data in 1040 tax forms:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_6.png)

-And send the data to spreadsheets, emails, databases, or other supported Zapier destinations.
+And send the data to a database.
 The following image shows how Zapier can add extracted data from each document as a record, or row, in an Airtable database:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_5.png)